Poland, NATO say missile strike wasn't a Russian attack

 Before the Polish and NATO assessments, U.S. President Joe Biden had said it was “unlikely” that Russia fired the missile but added: “I’m going to make sure we find out exactly what happened.”

-Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry, including air-defense missiles, and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.

-Ukrainian air defenses worked furiously against the Russian assault Tuesday on power generation and transmission facilities, including in Ukraine’s western region that borders Poland.
-Ukraine’s military said 77 of the more than 90 missiles fired were brought down, along with 11 drones.

-Russia said it didn’t launch the missile that landed in Poland.
-A Defense Ministry spokesman said no Russian strike Tuesday was closer than 35 kilometers (22 miles) from the Ukraine-Poland border.
+A Russian Defense Ministry spokesman in Moscow said no Russian strike Tuesday was closer than 35 kilometers (22 miles) from the Ukraine-Poland border.
 The Kremlin denounced Poland’s and other countries’ initial response and, in rare praise for a U.S. leader, hailed Biden’s “restrained, much more professional reaction.”

 “We have witnessed another hysterical, frenzied, Russo-phobic reaction that was not based on any real data,” Kremlin spokesman Dmitry Peskov said.

-Still, Ukraine was under countrywide Russian bombardment Tuesday by barrages of cruise missiles and exploding drones, which clouded the initial picture of what exactly happened in Poland and why.

 The Polish president said the projectile was “most probably” a Russian-made S-300 missile dating from the Soviet era.
+Ukraine, once part of the Soviet Union, fields Soviet- and Russian-made weaponry, including air-defense missiles, and has also seized many more Russian weapons while beating back the Kremlin’s invasion forces.

+Russia’s assault on power generation and transmission facilities Tuesday included Ukraine’s western region bordering Poland.
+Ukraine’s military said 77 of the more than 90 missiles fired were brought down by air defenses, along with 11 drones.

+The countrywide bombardment by barrages of cruise missiles and exploding drones clouded the initial picture of what happened in Poland.

 “It was a huge blast, the sound was terrifying.” said Ewa Byra, the primary school director in the eastern village of Przewodow, where the missile struck.
 She said she knew both men who were killed — one was the husband of a school employee, the other the father of a former pupil.

-Another resident, 24-year-old Kinga Kancir, said the men worked at a grain-drying facility, one as a guard, the other driving tractors.
+Another resident, 24-year-old Kinga Kancir, said the men worked at a grain-drying facility.

 “It is very hard to accept,” she said.
 “Nothing was going on and, all of a sudden, there is a world sensation.”

-Ukraine said it wants immediate access to the site.
+Ukraine asked for immediate access to the site.
 Oleksiy Danilov, head of Ukraine’s National Security and Defense Council, advocated on Twitter for a “joint examination of the incident.”

 In Europe, NATO members Germany and the U.K. laced calls for a thorough investigation with criticism of Moscow.